 I start to sing.
 At first only quietly, alone in my room with the door closed.
 Then louder, then with the door open, then in front of my family.
 For months I’ve been feeling an ache in my chest when I hear music, a longing to sing out, a weight that gets heavier and heavier everytime I don’t.
 Now, finally, I open up my mouth and let the songs come out, and in that simple (but not effortless) act I break open the cage I’ve been holding myself in for 22 years.

 One evening Milton messages me, asking me to come online as a matter of urgency, and my heart immediately floods with dread.
 Images of Raul lying in a hospital bed fill my mind as I hurriedly log onto Skype.
-But my fears quickly vanish when Milton’s grinning face pops up on the screen he excitedly tells me about an Indigenous tribe who have invited them to work with them in about a months time.
-He shares a photo from one of the past Ayahuasca ceremonies and as I look at all the smiling faces and imagine Milton and Raul amongst them, I ache to be a part of that landscape too and oh, there it is again, that magnetic pull, that whispered invitation in the back of my mind.
+But my fears quickly vanish when Milton’s grinning face pops up on the screen he excitedly tells me about an Indigenous tribe who have invited him and Raul to work with them in about a months time.
+He shares a photo from one of the past Ayahuasca ceremonies and as I look at all the smiling faces and imagine Milton and Raul amongst them, I ache to be a part of that landscape too and there it is again, that magnetic pull, that whispered invitation in the back of my mind.

 After we finish the call I open up the photo again and lose myself in it.
 I tell Milton I wish I could be there for the ceremony, but he misunderstands my desire for an affirmation that I’ll return, and suddenly there is clarity amidst the confusion; yes, of course I can go back.
 We’d been planning and scheming all kinds of ways to get Raul and Milton to Europe, when I could so easily just go back to Brasil.
 And now I’m light-headed as pure joy rises and pours out of my heart and bursts through me in ecstatic laughter that I have to be careful to contain so as to not wake my sleeping family.

 I start to strip my life down to the strictly necessary.
 Although I’ve been culling my material possessions for months, I realise I still have a lot that can go.
-I keep only what I need or truly love, and soon my entire single wardrobe is only half-occupied, and I marvel at how little I really need, even for all 4 seasons.
+I keep only what I need or truly love, and soon my entire single wardrobe is only half-occupied, and it surprises me how little I really need, even for all 4 seasons.
 This wardrobe was full not so long ago, not only with my clothes, but Fred’s too, and it’s kind of odd how quickly that life, that love, now feels so far away.
 After he left, I had marvelled at all the space left for me, and now I wonder at all the space I’ll be leaving behind too.

 Everything I’m not taking with me I list for sale, except for a pile of my treasured books, journals and film cameras.
 I feel lighter and freer then ever before and excitement takes root and grows as I prepare for living a life with no fixed address – the kind of life I’d dreamt of for so long.